 “No reputation” literally means He emptied Himself.
-This means He set aside the voluntary use of His incommunicable attributes (attributes that cannot be shared with man, such as omniscience [being all knowing] and omnipresence [being everywhere present]).
+This means He set aside the voluntary use of His incommunicable attributes (attributes that cannot be shared with men, such as omniscience (being all-knowing) and omnipresence (being everywhere present).

 We do everything in our power to build a reputation, yet He shelved His rights as God.
 He thought more of us than He did of His own name.
 This was not forced upon Him.
 He was not manipulated into doing this.
 He did it of His own will.
 He relinquished the celebrity of His deity.

 “For you know the grace of our Lord Jesus Christ that though He was rich, yet for your sakes He became poor, that you through His poverty might become rich” (2 Cor.
 8:9)

 “Became poor” means that He became a man.
 He was born in a stable into a carpenter’s family.
 He had no money, owned no real estate, wrote no books, founded no university.

 Our Lord made His appearance in this world as a baby.
 He could conceivably have come as a full-grown man.
 That is the way Adam and Eve arrived in the world.
 Jesus chose to come as a baby.

 Jesus was willing to subsume His name for others.